 First aid kits in the school, containing emergency Malaria medicine.

-WHAT WE ARE DOING AND HOW YOU CAN HELP
+WHAT WE DID AND HOW HELPED

 We have the ability to reach the parts that other charities cannot reach!
 And we can get there quickly.

 We work on the ground, directly with the farmers and communities helping them develop and build resilience to look after themselves.

 The infrastructure is in place to transport, distribute nets and educate the population and we are perfectly positioned to act swiftly and effectively.